The Science Behind Why People Follow the Crowd

 How groups influence us

 Consider the concept of group polarization.
-This means that a group of likeminded people reinforce one another’s viewpoints.
+This means that likeminded people reinforce one another’s viewpoints.
 Group polarization strengthens of the opinions of each person in the group.

 In a study by French psychologists Serge Moscovici and Marisa Zavalloni, researchers asked participants some questions.
 First, researchers asked about their opinion of the French president.
 Second, they asked about their attitude toward Americans.
 The researchers then asked the participants to discuss each topic as a group.